-Here is a list of fitness apps in 2020 that best utilise gamification elements to help you stay motivated along with a breakdown as to why they’re so effective.
+Here is a list of fitness apps in 2020 that best utilise gamification to help you stay motivated on your fitness journey.

 This app is a strong example to kick-off this list of fitness apps that utilise gamification elements.

-For those of you that enjoy grinding out video game campaigns to gain character experience and reach that next level, this app has tapped right into such game mechanics.
+For those of you that enjoy upgrading levels in video games, this app has tapped right into this game mechanic for real-life results.

 It is almost as if you become a World of Warcraft character that you level up with your recorded workouts.
-Fitocracy’s goal is to put its users in a position of improvement by completing tasks and earning experience so they can level up in real life.
+Fitocracy’s goal is to put its users in a position of improvement by completing tasks and earning experience.

-The app offers a host of workout routines and expert advice, along with a robust community of like-minded individuals to keep you motivated.
+The app offers a host of workout routines and expert advice, along with a community to keep you motivated.

-With over 1,300 exercises along with demos showing how you should do them, this free app is perfect for both tracking your progress and also interacting with others who have the same fitness goals.
+With over 1,300 exercises (technique demos included), this free app is perfect for both tracking your progress and also communicating with others who have the same fitness goals.

 There is also a pro version that offers access to a greater range of functions.

-The app is always monitoring your fitness level and adjusting your goals, milestones and metrics in order to progress to a greater level of fitness and achievement.
+The app is always monitoring your fitness level and adjusting your goals in order to help you reach a greater level of fitness.
 This self-adjusting difficulty is an example of the challenge game mechanic, this helps keep people engaged in their fitness progress.

 Overcoming these challenges will make people feel they have earned their achievement.

-Nike’s app keeps individuals on their toes with strategically placed challenges meaning the longevity of participant attention goes further than if it were simply left in the hands of the originally outlined goals.
-Gamification is all about user engagement and challenges are a way of making the process less robotic, forcing individuals to get off autopilot and actually get involved in what they’re doing.
+Nike’s app keeps users on their toes with strategically placed challenges meaning the longevity of user attention goes further.
+Gamification is all about user engagement and challenges are a way of compelling individuals to plug into what they’re doing.

-Social features which provoke peer pressure have been actively used in the best gamified fitness apps.
+Social network features which inspire peer pressure have been actively used in some of the best-gamified fitness apps.
 People need support from peers and are more likely to enjoy training with a friend than alone.
 This is a feature that Couch-to-5K does quite well, providing community support and notifications of 5K races near you.

-In addition to being a top-notch running and cycling tracker, Strava Running and Cycling adds some pretty neat competitive and gamified features to the usual run-tracking recipe.
-The app records your running speed, distance traveled, time and course taken, but also combines it with leaderboards, achievements and challenges.
+Strava Running and Cycling adds some great gamified features to the usual run-tracking recipe.
+The app records your running speed, distance travelled, time and course taken, but also combines it with leaderboards, achievements and challenges.
 Strava supports a variety of running trackers, in addition to Android Wear and Apple Watch.
-A premium subscription improves on the formula with filtered leaderboards, the ability to create exercise goals and view more detailed analytics and more.
+A premium subscription improves the experience with filtered leaderboards, exercise goals, more detailed analytics and more.

-The app has one of the biggest communities of fitness enthusiasts out there on a virtual platform, and has a tonne of useful features that makes it one of the best apps of its kind.
-Complete with a competition feature that lets users log the fastest time on a route to beat other fitness enthusiasts who've previously ran on it.
+Strava has one of the biggest online fitness communities out there along with a bunch of useful features that make it one of the best apps of its kind.
+Complete with a competition feature that allows users to log their fastest time on a route for others to compete against.
 The app has both a free and paid tier, with the latter offering in-depth performance analytics.

 Strava is known for a vast number of badges and challenges.
 The service also motivates people to share their experiences and compare their results quite intensely.
-Merch items with the phrase “If it isn’t on Strava, it didn’t happen” play to the human need for attention and the visualisation of progress.
+“If it isn’t on Strava, it didn’t happen” connects with our human desire to display our accomplishments.

-Strava’s talent for engaging people in fitness, which one community member called self-gamification, pushes users to compete with their own previous results.
+Strava’s talent for engaging people in fitness (self-gamification), pushes users to compete with their own previous results.
 Another game-like aspect, unique to Strava, is the ability to use maps of completed runs and cycles in creative ways.

-Fitbit has managed to be one of the longest-staying fitness apps on the market, due to its ability to update and strengthen its functionality.
+Fitbit has managed to be a long-standing fitness app on the market, due to its ability to update its functionality.
 Currently boasting step counters, calorie-burn calculations, heart rate monitoring, and more.

-Sometimes game mechanics aren’t enough to motivate people into physical activity, sometimes you need to provide a more immersive experience to distract users from the fact that they’re exercising.
+Sometimes game mechanics aren’t enough to motivate people to exercise, sometimes you need to provide an immersive experience.

-The experience created by storytelling techniques serves to prompt users to push themselves beyond their usual speeds and run distances as users do not wish to “lose supplies” from pursuing zombies.
-The use of the gamification principle “Loss Aversion” really does force users to run faster when they otherwise would have thought they were too tired.
+The storytelling techniques help to inspire users to push themselves beyond their usual speeds and distances to avoid pursuing zombies.
+The use of the gamification principle “Loss Aversion” really does empower users to run faster when they may have plateaued.

-As you can see, many fitness apps implement some kind of gamification to make exercise more pleasurable and the app’s services more immersive.
-The exergame genre exploits the power of storytelling and cross-platform innovations which capture user movements, are among the first early steps of what we call gamification in fitness.
+As you can see, many fitness apps implement some form of gamification to make exercise more pleasurable and immersive.
+Some examples rely more on the power of storytelling while others are fixed on game mechanics.
+Both examples are still considered gamification in fitness or exergames.